S1.E5.Shoe_Horn

 “B-but… Come on.
 Man…”

-Jace soon found himself walking down Kettle’s cracked old sidewalk under the hot summer sun, the evaporating rain puddles making everything quite humid.
-After a few blocks, they turned onto Moson Street, which would lead them straight to Desert Tree, eventually.
-Moson turned into a residential area of small apartments a little further in, and the busy and loud traffic from Kettle soon fell into the distant background.
+Jace found himself walking down Kettle’s cracked old sidewalk under the hot summer sun, the evaporating rain puddles making everything quite humid.
+After a few blocks, they turned onto Moson Street; one of Desert Tree’s entrance roads.
+The busy and loud traffic from Kettle soon fell into the distant background past the canal bridge.

 Being the first to break an uncomfortable silence for once, Jace looked at his still unusually sullen uncle and tried his hand at an astute remark.
-“So, you have dad issues.
-It’s okay—I know a lot of kids with dad issues.
-You gotta work past them.”
+“So… you have dad issues.
+It’s okay—I know a lot of kids with those.
+You just gotta work past them.”

 “Whatever.
 When did your parents split up, anyway?”

 “I hate saying this, and I rarely ever do about anything, but I’m not comfortable talking about that.
 ‘Not comfortable.’
-Ugh, God that’s sickeningly affable.”
+Ugh, God, that’s so sickeningly genial.”

 “Well, it shouldn’t be.
 You don’t owe others anything.
 You tell them what you want them to know.
 Sometimes they’re just looking for something to use against you.”